James Robertson (novelist): Literature

 In November 2004 Robertson was the first, and to date, only writer-in-residence at the newly opened Scottish Parliament building.
-The appointment was for three days only and was negotiated by Scottish Book Trust with the Parliament.
+The appointment was for three days only and was negotiated by the Scottish Book Trust and the Parliament.
 On each day Robertson delivered a 'masterclass' on different aspects of the relationship between Scottish literature and politics.
 These later became three essays which were published, along with eleven sonnets reflecting his experience of the new building, in Voyage of Intent: Sonnets and Essays from the Scottish Parliament (Luath/Scottish Book Trust, 2005).

-The other side of Robertson's career since circa 2000 has been Itchy Coo, a publisher of children's books in the Scots language.
+Since about 2000 Robertson has been involved with Itchy Coo, a publisher of children's books in the Scots language.
 Initially funded by the Scottish Arts Council, Itchy Coo has proved to be a popular enterprise.
 Robertson's interest in and use of Scots also features heavily in his poetry and prose, and notably in his first two novels, which blend modern English with Scots.
 Katie’s Moose won the early years category in the Royal Mail Awards for Scottish Children's Books 2007.

 In 2010 he became the first writer-in-residence at Edinburgh Napier University.

-In 2011 Robertson contributed a short story "The Quaking of the Aspen" to an anthology supporting The Woodland Trust.
-The anthology - Why Willows Weep - has so far helped The Woodland Trust plant approximately 50,000 trees, and is to be re-released in paperback format in 2016.
+In 2011 Robertson contributed a short story "The Quaking of the Aspen" to an anthology in support of the Woodland Trust.
+The anthology, Why Willows Weep, has so far helped The Woodland Trust plant approximately 50,000 trees, and is to be re-released in paperback format in 2016.

-Robertson's 365 Stories was published in 2014- a collection of stories that are each 365 words in length, written over the course of a year.
+In 2014, Robertson published 365 Stories, a collection of stories that are each 365 words in length, written over the course of a year.

+In 2021, Hamish Hamilton published Robertson's novel News of the Dead.
+It contains many Scots words and does not contain a glossary, instead referring the reader to consult the online Dictionaries of the Scots Language.
+Consulting online while reading the print version interrupts the flow of reading for non-Scots readers.